HCWG

 Membership has been constituted by invitation to African leaders from diverse backgrounds, that have significantly contributed and shaped the public health agenda for the African continent.
 Their unique experiences, expertise and leadership will drive the formation of a unique voice that contributes to the existing efforts for Africans to lead their own health agenda with a focus on addressing the HIV epidemic (the full list of the HCWG members is available).

-1. Understanding the HIV epidemic – this starts with redefining HIV control from an African perspective factoring in countries with large, small, and emerging and re-emerging epidemics.
+This starts with redefining HIV control from an African perspective, factoring in countries with large, small, and emerging and re-emerging epidemics.
 The context and diversity of the epidemic at continental, national, sub-national as well as population and sub-population levels must be considered.
-These definitions can be localized to ensure that the HIV response is also tailored to local needs to ensure HIV control at that level.
+These definitions can be localized to ensure that the HIV response is also tailored to local needs, to ensure HIV control at that level.

-6. Building with Communities at the Core – Placing communities at the core of health initiatives will enable them to take ownership of their health outcomes and advocate for services they need.
+Placing communities at the core of health initiatives will enable them to take ownership of their health outcomes and advocate for the services they need.
 This enables communities to contribute to the development and implementation of strategies that address their unique needs and challenges.
-Community engagement must be prioritized as a matter of health equity, and as a strategic imperative for ensuring the resilience and responsiveness of health systems in the face of evolving challenges.

-7. Realizing Health as a Right – Establishing health as an inalienable right requires an expansive and dedicated effort across multiple fronts.
-The concept of health as a right must be enshrined into legislation, culture, and practice, as we build systems that are more equitable, resilient and capable of meeting the challenges of today and tomorrow.
+Establishing health as an inalienable right requires an expansive and dedicated effort across multiple fronts.
+The concept of health as a right must be enshrined in legislation, culture, and practice, as we build systems that are more equitable, resilient, and capable of meeting the challenges of today and tomorrow.

-9. Tailoring Responses to African-specific Health Agendas – these are essential to address the diverse needs of specific populations and contexts, including those faced by adolescent girls and young women, key populations, young people, and populations affected by conflict and civil unrest.
-Paying attention to these factors will ensure equitable access to healthcare and promote health and wellbeing for all.
+These are essential to address the diverse needs of specific populations and contexts, including those faced by adolescent girls and young women, key populations, young people, and populations affected by conflict and civil unrest.